rocky-jaiswal/my_blogs/source/2019-09-30-node-worker-threads.html.markdown

       // { firstInnings: { team: 'Royal Challengers Bangalore', runs: 40 },
       //  secondInnings: { team: 'Kolkata Knight Riders', runs: 105 } } }

+So the Kolkata Knight Riders hit an impressive 105 runs in 2017 IPL.
 The full code for parsing the YAML etc. can be found on [Github](https://github.com/rocky-jaiswal/ipl-fun).

 To get straight to the answers -

-- The performance was quite impressive, downloading, parsing all the files and calculating the result took around 30 secs (I did around 10 runs to be sure)
+- The performance was quite impressive, downloading, parsing all the files and calculating the result took around 30 secs on my i7 CPU (I did around 10 runs to be sure)
 - Node worker threads were able to use all my CPU cores, so there is no Ruby / Python like global lock (GIL)
 - The threads can communicate with the parent / other threads through message channels & message ports [https://nodejs.org/api/worker_threads.html#worker_threads_class_messagechannel](https://nodejs.org/api/worker_threads.html#worker_threads_class_messagechannel)
 - The documentation clearly mentions - `Workers (threads) are useful for performing CPU-intensive JavaScript operations.
 They will not help much with I/O-intensive work.
 Node.js’s built-in asynchronous I/O operations are more efficient than Workers can be.` So our experiment actually did the right thing.
 I imagine that doing heavy IO operations in the worker threads will not go down well.